SAP-samples/successfactors-extension-calculate-employee-seniority/11-MockSfsfDeployment/Readme.md

     npm update
     ```

-3. Mock service is used insted of Real SAP Successfactors so please remove the **sap-successfactors-extensibility** service specified in mta.yaml of Application.
+3. Mock service is used insted of SAP SuccessFactors so please remove the **sap-successfactors-extensibility** service specified in mta.yaml of Application.
 ![Login to Cloud Foundry](./images/mocksfsf7.png)
 ![Login to Cloud Foundry](./images/mocksfsf8.png)